Canepari-Luke/Typing-Champion/README.md

 # Future Work

-- Item 1 We need to finish the game logic and ensure that all the vue.js files are properly linked.
+- We need to finish the game logic and ensure that all the vue.js files are properly linked.
-- Item 2 We need to ensure that the user data is properly recorded and sent to the back end.
+- We need to ensure that the user data is properly recorded and sent to the back end.
-- Item 3 We need to make sure that the front end can retrieve all user data from the back end.
+- We need to make sure that the front end can retrieve all user data from the back end.